janestreet/magic-trace/README.md

 # Discussion

-Join us [on discord](https://discord.gg/vkzPYeZ292) to synchronously chat, or the [github discussion group](https://github.com/janestreet/magic-trace/discussions) to do so asynchronously.
+Join us [on Discord](https://discord.gg/vkzPYeZ292) to chat synchronously, or the [GitHub discussion group](https://github.com/janestreet/magic-trace/discussions) to do so asynchronously.

 # Contributing